When therapy practices venture into the realm of email marketing, probably the number one question asked is:

 Read this G Suite HIPAA Implementation Guide for directions on how to use G Suite correctly.

-Do your emails contain patient’s personal health information?
+Do your emails contain a patient’s personal health information?

 Simply put, if your email contains electronic patient health information then you are required to use a 3rd party service that is HIPAA compliant to assure the safety of patient data.